Skip to Sidebar Skip to Content

 Our picture is only stored once, but the same data can be accessed at different locations using different filenames.

-First, hard links allow for data stored once to be accessed at different locations using different filenames.
+First, hard links allow for data stored once to be accessed at different locations using different filenames without consuming double the storage.

 The beauty of this approach is that people that share hard links can freely delete what they want, without having a negative impact on other users that still need that data.
 But once everyone deletes their hard links to that data, the data itself will be erased.
 So data is “intelligently removed” only when EVERYONE involved decides they don't need it anymore.